|

 another suit.

-preemptive bids, we should set the record straight - like
+dark side of preemptive bids, we should set the record

-other aspects of Bridge bidding and play, preemptive bids
+straight - like other aspects of Bridge bidding and play,

-are not guaranteed to get the best results in all
+preemptive bids are not guaranteed to get the best results

-situations.
+in all situations.
 Bridge is a game full of variables.
-Our results
+Our

-are influenced by factors including the placement of the
+results are influenced by factors including the placement of

-cards (honors and suit distribution), the partnership and
+the cards (honors and suit distribution), the partnership

 given hand, the interpretation bidding around the table,